brainstem-org/brainstem_support/docs/datamodel/data-model.md

 ![data_model](https://petersenpeter.github.io/brainstem_support/assets/images/data_model.png)

-## Employment of standardization while maintaining expandability
+## The data model
+The data model is built around a standardized structure that maintains expandability allowing for incorporation of new methods, techniques, data types, resources and expanded taxonomies.

-The data model consists of 6 categories
+The data model consists of 6 categories.

 __Stem data__